Less hard slog. More performance-enhancing health

 I have vivid memories of my final year of high school.
 Even though it was over 20 years ago, a lot of things remain the same.

-Last week I was in touch with my good friend and GP, Dr Lucy Rosman.
-She is doing some fantastic workshops with year 12 students and guiding them to a healthier and more productive year.
+Recently, I was chatting with my good friend and GP, Dr Lucy Rosman.
+She is running some fantastic workshops with year 12 students and guiding them to a healthier and more productive year.

 I was inspired to share my own health tips for students navigating this daunting year.